 Yes, apple cider vinegar is an acid, and it can kill bacteria.
 However, most of these antibacterial and antifungal actions were mostly studied in a test tube.

-Let’s look into some points on why you shouldn’t apply apple cider vinegar on your skin.
+Let’s look into some points on why you shouldn’t apply apple cider vinegar to your skin.